The Complete Guide on How to Rent a House in Ubud and What to Expect

 Here are a few of the groups we used:

-Locals usually advertise properties they have available on signs in the area around their rental which means that you should head to the main areas (Penestanan or Tirta Tawar) and start calling the numbers on the signs.
+Locals usually advertise properties they have available on signs in the area around their rental.
+This means that you should head to the main areas and start calling the numbers on the signs.
 This is what we were doing when we ran into a local guy who called his friend, who then called his friend, who ended up becoming our landlord.
-As you can see word of mouth travels fast and the locals actually make a small commission so they are eager to help.
+As you can see word of mouth travels fast.
+Also, locals actually make a small commission from the landlord and are eager to help.

 Walking around an area you would like to stay in is a quick way to get in contact with the locals and get a feel of what’s available.
 It is also practical because you usually get a chance to see the house in person right away.
 Getting your own phone number is easy and can be done in most corner stores.